mgechev/angular-performance-checklist/README.md

 ### Web Workers

-Usual problem in the typical single-page application (SPA) is that our code is usually run in a single thread.
-This means that if we want to achieve smooth user experience with 60fps we have **at most 16ms** for execution between the individual frames are being rendered, otherwise they'll drop by half.
+The usual problem in the typical single-page application (SPA) is that our code is usually run in a single thread.
+This means that if we want to achieve smooth user experience with 60fps we have **at most 16ms** for execution between the individual frames are being rendered, otherwise, they'll drop by half.

-In complex application with huge component tree, where the change detection needs to perform millions of check each second it will not be hard to start dropping frames.
-Thanks to the platform agnosticism of Angular and it being decoupled from DOM architecture it's possible to run our entire application (including change detection) in a Web Worker and leave the main UI thread responsible only for rendering.
+In complex applications with a huge component tree, where the change detection needs to perform millions of checks each second it will not be hard to start dropping frames.
+Thanks to the Angular's agnosticism and being decoupled from DOM architecture, it's possible to run our entire application (including change detection) in a Web Worker and leave the main UI thread responsible only for rendering.

 **Tooling**

 - The module which allows us to run our application in a Web Worker is supported by the core team.
-Examples how it can be used, can be [found here](https://github.com/angular/angular/tree/master/modules/playground/src/web_workers).
+Examples of how it can be used can be [found here](https://github.com/angular/angular/tree/master/modules/playground/src/web_workers).
 - [Webpack Web Worker Loader](https://github.com/webpack/worker-loader) - A Web Worker Loader for webpack.

 **Resources**